 - In-person and online tutoring is available.

-Students are responsible for communicating with the tutor and tutoring coordinator regarding any late or missed appointments.
+- Students are responsible for communicating with their tutor regarding late or missed appointments.

-After two unexcused appointments, scheduled times may become available to other students.
+After 2 unexcused appointments, scheduled times may become available to other students.

 Deaf and Hard of Hearing Student Guidelines

-I understand that if I am provided with Interpreting Services from Disability Student Program Services (DSPS) at Napa Valley College, then I will accept and adhere to the following guidelines and responsibilities:
+I understand that if I am provided with Interpreting Services from Disability Support Programs & Services (DSPS) at Napa Valley College, then I will accept and adhere to the following guidelines and responsibilities:

-- I will check my email regularly for correspondence from Sandy Barros, Student Services Specialist firstname.lastname@example.org, as this will be the main source of communication in regards to interpreting services.
+- I will check my email regularly for correspondence from Sandy Barros, DSPS Specialist firstname.lastname@example.org, as this will be the main source of communication in regards to interpreting services.